Sustainability Scholars Grant

 Student grantees receive a stipend of $1,050 for the semester.
 Faculty collaborators receive $375 each.

-The next application deadline for the Sustainability Scholars Grant will be 4:30 pm on November 3rd, 2017, for research to be conducted in Spring 2018.
+The next application deadline for the academic year Sustainability Scholars Grant will be 4:30 pm on April 6, 2018, for research to be conducted in Fall 2018.

 Timeline and Application Instructions

 Students wishing to apply for a Sustainability Scholars Grant will need to submit applications either in November (for research during the following spring semester) or April (for research during the following fall semester).
 In order to apply, you will need to: